2024 Jordanian general election: Electoral system

 The elections were the first to be held after a series of constitutional amendments and a new electoral and political parties laws that enabled new changes, recommended by the Royal Committee to Modernize the Political System.
 These new changes include lowering the candidacy age from 30 to 25, and allows for a mixed electoral system.
 The new proportional representation system allows two votes for each person, one vote for open lists running in 18 local districts, and another closed list for political parties for the national district.
 Out of the 138 seats of the House, 97 are for representatives from local district, and 41 for representatives from the national district, with 12 quotas for the Christian, Circassian, and Chechen minorities, as well as 18 seats for women's quota.
 Despite the quotas, these groups can also compete in non-quota seats.
 In upcoming elections, the percentage of seats for the national district is expected to increase until parliamentary majorities allow for formation of parliamentary governments.

-Election
+Campaign

 937 candidates on 172 lists ran for the 97 seats of the 18 local electoral districts, while 686 candidates on 25 lists belonging to 36 parties ran for the 41 seats of the national district.
 There were a total of 5,080,858 registered voters.

 Polling opened at 07:00 and closed at 19:00.